-- GETAWAY TO HILTON HEAD ISLAND: The 12 miles of white-sand beaches is a favorite destination for sun-lovers.
-With fabulous resorts, world-class golf, fine dining and tons of activities and events, it’s no surprise that Hilton Head has been called among the most beautiful beaches in the worldwith its gorgeous natural environment of dunes and indigenous palmetto trees.
+- GETAWAY TO HILTON HEAD ISLAND: The 12 miles of white-sand beaches at Hilton Head makes it a favorite destination for sun-lovers.
+With fabulous resorts, world-class golf, fine dining and tons of activities and events, it’s no surprise that Hilton Head has been called among the most beautiful beaches in the world, with its gorgeous natural environment of dunes and indigenous palmetto trees.

 - CYPRESS GARDENS: Once a swamp, Cypress Gardens was transformed into a brilliantly stunning garden filled with magical colors, delicate fragrances and wonderful sounds to delight your senses.
-Takea gentle journey for an incredible and memorable honeymoon experiencestrolling through the grounds to encounter dazzling flowers like pink and red azaleas, a butterfly house, aquarium, alligator pit and even a flat-bottomed boat ride.
+As you stroll the finely-manicured grounds you'll encounter dazzling flowers like pink and red azaleas, a butterfly house, aquarium, and alligator pit, and even take a flat-bottomed boat ride.
 Learn more at www.cypressgardens.info.
-(Note: Unfortunately, this attraction ius currently closed due to flooding.
+(Unfortunately, this attraction ius currently closed due to flooding from recent storms.
 Watch their website for updates!)

 - CHARLESTON HISTORIC DISTRICT: Pastel stucco row houses line the waterfront; while farther up antebellum mansions sit proudly on Battery Promenade.
 Wending your way through Charleston’s Historic District washes you with such a strong sense of history and southern grace; you may even feel a slight saunter enter your gait as you unconsciously take on a debonair aristocratic air.
 This city has weathered two American wars, fickle Atlantic climate and the passing of many years, yet all its beauty, stature and significance hasn’t even begun to fade.
 If you prefer not to walk (although it’s by far the most intimate way to see the district), bus tours and horse-and-carriage rides are also available.
 However you choose, this is a magnificent and essential outing on your South Carolina honeymoon.